 Step 3: Decide your continuous auditing frequency

-When determining the frequency of continuous auditing, you have to consider certain factors such as cost, benefit, risk, and the flow of the audited processes.
+When determining the frequency of continuous auditing, you must consider cost, benefit, risk, and the flow of the audited processes.
 Generally, quarterly audits are enough to detect unknown trends.
-Still, if you want to check the activeness of a specific account in practice or detect fraud issues, you can conduct audits on a more frequent basis.
+Still, if you want to check the activeness of a specific account in practice or detect fraud issues, you can conduct audits more frequently.

-The RiskOptics ROAR Platform‘s system-of-record makes continuous auditing and reporting easy.
+The ZenGRC‘s system of record makes continuous auditing and reporting easy.

 By streamlining the workflow, organizations can eliminate emails while tracing outstanding tasks.
 Additionally, the unified control management feature allows organizations to map controls across multiple frameworks, standards, and regulations to determine whether compliance gaps exist.
-This mapping capability allows organizations to assure consistency and to optimize their audit management system.
+This mapping capability will enable organizations to ensure consistency and optimize their audit management system.

 For example, as part of the system-of-record dashboard, organizations have at-a-glance insight into the percentage of controls finalized and a portion of controls mapped to a particular framework.

-The ROAR Platform’s streamlined workflow shows task managers the date a vendor provided a response and a status.
-These details mean that compliance managers no longer need to spend time following up with the organization’s multitudinous vendors.
+The ZenGRC’s streamlined workflow shows task managers the date a vendor provided a response and a status.
+These detailed metrics mean that compliance managers no longer need to spend time following up with the organization’s multitudinous vendors.